Lippmant/Simple-backtesting-trade-strategies/README.md

 | Issue/Bug | Fixed Date |
 | --- | --- |
 | Dividends are not factored in.
 Current model does not count dividends as cash inflow, won't be reinvested. | TBD |

+## Next Steps
+* Fix Dividend
+* Change structure so that it's scalable, incorporate multiple dip threshold in dip buying strategy
+* create a slider for the variables to create charts and graphs.